Singapore and Southeast Asia Overview and Trends

 M&A advisory services in Southeast Asia

-In our efforts to support our client’s cross-border expansion and to develop deeper ties with local companies, Amidas Partners extend our coverage to Singapore and Southeast Asia in 2012 and established our subsidiary in Singapore in 2014.
+In our efforts to support our client’s cross-border expansion and to develop deeper ties with local companies, we have extended our coverage to Singapore and Southeast Asia since 2012.
 With our experienced team of international professionals and by utilizing our unique strengths, we represent the key in unlocking our client’s potential in Singapore/Southeast Asian markets, helping to enhance their corporate value through a cross border M&A transaction.

 - > Deal sourcing and deal proposal: